-The Delaware County Intermediate Unit and the Delaware County Area Vocational-Technical Schools are equal opportunity education institutions and will not discriminate on the basis of race, color, religion, age, national origin, sex or disability in their activities, programs or employment practices as required by Title IX, Vocational Rehabilitation Act-Section 504, and the Pennsylvania Human Relations Act.
-For information regarding civil rights or grievance procedures, contact Sean Lilly, Title IX Coordinator, or George Illicher, Section 504 Coordinator, 200 Yale Avenue, Morton, PA 19070, (610) 938-9000.
-For information regarding services, activities and facilities that are accessible to and useable by disabled persons, contact George Illicher, Director of Facilities, (610) 938-9000.
+The Delaware County Intermediate Unit and the Delaware County Technical Schools are equal opportunity education institutions and will not discriminate on the basis of race, color, religion, national origin, age, sex, equal pay, disability or genetic information in their activities, programs or employment practices as required by Title VI, VII, IX, Section 504, the Americans with Disabilities Act, and the Genetic Information Nondiscrimination Act of 2008.
+For information regarding civil rights or grievance procedures, contact the Director of Human Resources or the Section 504 Coordinator at 200 Yale Avenue, Morton, PA 19070, 610-938-9000.
+For information regarding services, activities and facilities that are accessible to and useable by handicapped persons, contact the Supervisor of Facilities at 610-938-9000.